Skip to main content

 During search, the system uses the compressed vectors in RAM to navigate “roughly” to the right neighborhood.
 Then, it issues batched random reads to the SSD to fetch full data for the most promising candidates.

-Result: You can store billion-scale datasets with roughly 10% of the RAM required by HNSW, with only a small latency penalty (milliseconds vs. microseconds).
+Result: You can store billion-scale datasets with an order-of-magnitude less RAM than fully in-memory graph indexes, depending on caching and compression, with only a small latency penalty (milliseconds vs. microseconds).

 #